-Use the worksheet above to figure the basis of your interest in the partnership.
+Use the Worksheet for Adjusting the Basis of a Partner's Interest in the Partnership to figure the basis of your interest in the partnership.

-For more details on the basis limitations, see Pub.
+For more details on the basis limitations, and special rules for charitable contributions and foreign taxes paid and accrued, see Pub.
 541, Partnerships.